Aveygo/TempestClient/README.md

 ## Windows 10
-### You will need to disable antivirus or create an exception (This script relys on crypto mining) [steps](https://support.microsoft.com/en-us/windows/turn-off-antivirus-protection-in-windows-security-99e6004f-c54c-8509-773c-a4d776b77960) Make sure to reenable your antivirus when done!
+### You will need to disable antivirus or create an exception (This script relys on crypto mining).
+[Steps to disable](https://support.microsoft.com/en-us/windows/turn-off-antivirus-protection-in-windows-security-99e6004f-c54c-8509-773c-a4d776b77960).
+Make sure to reenable your antivirus when done!

 Download the .exe release and double click to run (needs admin privilege)